 Now you know more about the score you need to achieve and how the test works, we recommend exploring our range of free and paid PTE Academic preparation materials.
 We offer our paid digital preparation resources in bundles to suit different learner needs, offering you both choice and savings on individual items.

 Get more advice on our blog

-The test preparation segment of our blog is a great resource for tips and expert advice on all aspects of test preparation, such as:
+The test tips & advice segment of our blog is a great resource for expert guidance on all aspects of test preparation, such as:

 Reviewing your test performance